hoangduytran/blender-manual/manual/advanced/command_line/arguments.rst

    Enable workarounds for typical GPU issues and disable all GPU extensions.
 ``--debug-gpu-disable-ssbo``
    Disable usage of shader storage buffer objects.
+``--debug-gpu-renderdoc``
+   Enable Renderdoc integration for GPU frame grabbing and debugging.
 ``--debug-wm``
    Enable debug messages for the window manager, shows all operators in search, shows keymap errors.
 ``--debug-xr``